 As Mr. Gilbert says of light switches and door handles, Dexter could be meticulous in his effort to wipe down every inch of the sole of his shoes, so that no milligram of dirt existed on that shoe, but the microbial signature, contained in the 16S genes of bacteria of that sole would be “virtually impossible” to wipe away.
 Mr. Gilbert even contends that anti-bacterial sanitizers would not be wipe this away entirely.

-But Dexter put plastic around his shoes, you say.
-Did he put it on before he left the car?
+Dexter had a habit of putting plastic around his shoes, you argue.
+It’s a decent argument, until we ask the question when he put that plastic on.
+Did he put that plastic on before he left the car?
 When he opened the car door, did any of the microbial dust, indigenous to the area, make its way into his car?
 If he didn’t put them on in the car, did he wait until moments before entering the abandoned rail car?
 Did he step on any incriminating microbial dust en route to the abandoned railcar?
 If you watch an episode of Dexter, you’ll notice that his eyes are not covered, and that leaves him susceptible to getting some of the victim’s microbial miasma is his eyes.
 If investigators are able to get to him quick enough and put him into a sealed chamber, to test his air samples, they might be able to find some 16S genes from the victim.

 The point is that if you remained calm in the face of the intense interrogations of the Porfiry Petrovichs, the Father Browns, the Sherlock Holmes, and the Columbos of their day, and you were able to weather their psychological games of misdirection and distraction, your ability to get away with murder increased.
 It was still so difficult that it became a euphemism for getting away with the impossible, but it was still possible.

-That day is not here yet, however, so it’s not too late for you to use all the knowledge you’ve gained from binge watching C.S.I., in the plastic wrapped basement you’ve told everyone is for your daughter’s third birthday.
-If these reports are to be believed, however, and the science achieves all that these microbiologists, and research scientists, are projecting, you may want to stop procrastinating, because the forensic science involved in criminal investigations may get so intense that it may become almost impossible for even the most brilliant and meticulous to get away with murder, and the phrase getting away with murder could take on a whole new meaning in five-to-ten years.
+That day is not here yet, however, so it’s not too late for those that want to use all the knowledge they’ve gained from binge watching C.S.I., in the plastic wrapped basement we’ve told everyone is for our daughter’s third birthday.
+If these reports are to be believed, however, and the science achieves all that these microbiologists, and research scientists, are projecting, we may want to stop procrastinating, because the forensic science involved in criminal investigations may get so intense that it may become almost impossible for even the most brilliant and meticulous to get away with murder, and the phrase getting away with murder could take on a whole new meaning in five-to-ten years.